 • Arthritis and Joint problems

 Arthritis, or pain and inflammation of the joints, is common in elderly people.
 When it comes to the foot, the joints in the toes and ankles are most likely to develop arthritis.
 As the arthritis in toe joints progress, symptoms for related issues like bunions and hammertoes may get worse.
 Older adults often tend to develop gout – a type of arthritis that often results in severe pain in the big toe joint.

 Age-related moisture loss often leads to dry skin, especially on the bottoms of the feet.
 For this reason, older people may be more likely to develop foot calluses.
 If ignored, the dryness can eventually lead to cracking, redness and rashes on the soles of the feet.
 The decreased fatty layer beneath the skin also means reduced cushioning on the sole of the foot, which contributes to cracked heels and calluses due to extra stress on the skin.
 In addition, the decreased fat pad on the sole of the foot may contribute to an increased sensitivity to pain due to that loss of cushioning.

 How We Can Help

-At Innovate Comfort Shoes, we understand the changes that you or your aging loved one are seeing in your feet.
+At ICS, we understand the changes that you or your aging loved one are seeing in your feet.
 Our therapeutic shoe choices will help to ensure that your feet carry you into your golden years and beyond.
 Our comfort shoes feature double depth and removable insoles, customizing the footbed to the amount of swelling or shape of your feet.
 Velcro or bungee lace systems will help you adjust your shoes throughout the day, preventing them from becoming too tight or constricting.